Ohm-Rishabh/ECE253/README.md

 This is the repo for the course project ECE253 at UCSD

+The zip files contain the real life and online photos we used for the course.

 ## Requirements
 - **MATLAB** (recommended: R2020a or newer)
 - **Toolboxes**